AtsushiSakai/PythonRobotics/docs/how_to_contribute_main.rst

 3. Use matplotlib based animation to show how the algorithm works.

-4. Only using current :ref:`Requirements` libraries for your code, not adding new dependencies.
+4. Only use current :ref:`Requirements` libraries, not adding new dependencies.

 5. Keep simple your code.
 The main goal is to make it easy for users to understand the algorithm, not for practical usage.